 Where the fair value of non-trading securities held by the insurance subsidiary has declined below amortized cost, these were assessed to determine whether the decline in fair value is other-than-temporary in nature.
 Nomura considered quantitative and qualitative factors including the length of time and extent to which fair value has been less than amortized cost, the financial condition and near-term prospects of the issuer and Nomura's intent and ability to hold the securities for a period of time sufficient to allow for any anticipated recovery in fair value.
 If an other-than-temporary impairment loss existed, for equity securities, the security was written down to fair value, with the entire difference between fair value and amortized cost recognized within Revenue-Other in the consolidated statements of income.
-For debt securities, an other-than-temporary impairment loss was also recognized within Revenue-Other in the consolidated statements of income if Nomura intends to sell the debt security or it was more likely than not that Nomura would be required to sell the debt security and it was not more likely than not that Nomura would be required to sell the debt security, only the credit loss component of an other-than-temporary impairment loss was recognized through earnings and any non-credit loss component was recognized within Other comprehensive income (loss).
+For debt securities, an other-than-temporary impairment loss was also recognized within Revenue-Other in the consolidated statements of income if Nomura intends to sell the debt security or it was more likely than not that Nomura would be required to sell the debt security before recovery of amortized cost.
+If Nomura did not intend to sell the debt security and it was not more likely than not that Nomura would be required to sell the debt security, only the credit loss component of an other-than-temporary impairment loss was recognized through earnings and any non-credit loss component was recognized within Other comprehensive income (loss).